 This is no longer so, however.
 Firms have refined their processes to create plant-based materials that are as luxurious as they appear, age gracefully, and hold color well.

-As an example, high-end fashion brands are currently utilizing mushroom and cacti leathers to make handbags and shoes that are as comfortable as they are strong.
-If you’re looking for sustainable styling inspirations in your home décor, this guide on eco-fabrics that elevate minimalist home décor can help you make the right choices.
+For example, high-end fashion brands are currently using mushroom and cactus leathers to make handbags and shoes that are as comfortable as they are durable.
+If you’re looking for sustainable styling inspiration for your home décor, this guide to eco-fabrics that elevate minimalist home décor can help you make the right choices.

 Are Leather Alternatives Really Sustainable in the Long Run?

 The short answer is that it depends on the material's production method and brand.
-Not all vegan leathers are made alike; some are built with PU coating made of petroleum, which is not eco-friendly.
+Not all vegan leathers are made alike; some are coated with petroleum-based PU, which is not eco-friendly.

-The game-changers are bio-based substitutes based on natural fibers and minimal synthetics like mushroom, cacti, and pineapple leather.
+The game-changers are bio-based substitutes made from natural fibers and minimal synthetics, such as mushroom, cactus, and pineapple leather.
 You’re probably supporting a really sustainable decision when the brand focuses on recyclable materials, non-toxic dyes, and renewable resources.

 To make your space more energy-efficient without compromising on comfort or style, read this guide on how thermal fabrics help you save on energy bills.